hjc0930/hjc0930/README.md

 ### Hi there 👋

-A Dev, like technology, like discuss.
+A Dev, like1 technology, like discuss.

 Technology stack: JavaScript、TypeScript、React